 b.
-Recognition and Initial Measurement of Financial Instruments

-The classification of financial instruments at the initial recognition depends on their purpose, characteristics and the management's intention in acquiring them.
-All financial instruments are measured initially at their fair value plus transaction costs that are directly attributable to acquisition or issue of such financial instruments except in the case of such financial assets and liabilities at fair value through profit or loss.
+Recognition and Initial Measurement of Financial Instruments measured initially at their fair value plus transaction costs that are directly attributable to acquisition or issue of such financial instruments except in the case of such financial assets and liabilities at fair value through profit or loss.
 Transaction costs in relation to financial assets and financial liabilities at fair value through profit or loss are dealt within the Statement of Profit or Loss.